dongkyunk/dongkyuk.github.io/index.md

 ## Hi there 👋 !

 ## About me :

 I am an undergraduate student majoring in Artificial Intelligence at Carnegie Mellon University.

-I am interested in Computer Vision, RL and Hackathons!
+I am interested in Artificial Intelligence, Data Science Competitions and Hackathons!

 [Portfolio](https://www.notion.so/78a3f6459e754b2fb96e818d9fc5dc62)